 The fund aims to support significant and engaging artistic projects that speak to relevant questions in contemporary art across the world.
 It achieves this by fostering active collaboration and encouraging long-lasting partnerships between French visual artists, curators, or collectives and American curators and cultural institutions.

-Étant donnés aims to support ambitious projects, with priority given to coproductions, new commissions, and projects that can be developed across several cities in the U.S. and/or in partnership with French institutions.
-The program seeks primarily to introduce French visual artists whose works have rarely, if ever, been shown in the United States to American audiences.
+Etant donnés aims to support ambitious projects, with priority given to coproductions, new commissions, or projects that can be developed across several cities in the U.S. and/or in partnership with French institutions.
+The program primarily seeks to introduce French visual artists whose works have rarely, if ever, been shown in the United States to American audiences.
 The fund offers financial support in the form of grants to American nonprofit institutions that plan to organize physical exhibitions, installations, or research projects featuring French or France-based artists.

 Artistic field: VISUAL ARTS

 In order to be eligible for an Etant Donnés grant, commissions, projects, or exhibitions must pertain to the field of visual arts in its broadest sense (including photography, art performance, video, installation, etc.).